 7. Thinking that outsourced product development will work without collaboration

 Even if the concept is brilliant, if not executed well, the final product will fail.
-This might not be true in case of the development partners who are capable of and qualified to handling Full-Lifecycle Development Projects.
-However, even in such cases you must closely examine the project to ensure that all the stages of development are implemented with same level of focus and expertise that they promise.
+This might not be true in the case of the development partners who are capable of and qualified to handle Full-Lifecycle Development Projects.
+However, even in such cases, you must closely examine the project to ensure that all the stages of development are implemented with the same level of focus and expertise that they promise.

 The success of your company hinges on how well your product does in the market, and it’s not your development partner alone who needs to ensure that.

-In most cases, the above factors make a difference between a great and an average software product.
+In most cases, the above factors make a difference between a great and an average software product development process and eventually, the product.
 You need to understand that there has been a huge transformation in both technology realm and user behavior.
 Therefore, we need to innovate constantly and find the best solutions relevant to the current market conditions, rather than treading on the beaten path.

 Make sure that some preconceived notions prevalent in the software product development domain are not leading you to a wrong path.
 Instead of using traditional evaluation benchmarks, rely more on your end requirements because you are the best person who knows what’s best for your product, your customers, and your business.